Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 For the Service Bus client library to interact with Service Bus, it will need to understand how to connect and authorize with it.

-#### Create a Service Bus client using Microsoft Identity platform (formerly Azure Active Directory)
+#### Create a Service Bus client using Azure Active Directory (Azure AD)

-Azure SDK for Java supports the Azure Identity package, making it simple to get credentials from the Microsoft identity platform.
+Azure SDK for Java supports the Azure Identity client library, making it simple to get credentials from Azure AD.
 First, add the package:

 [//]: # ({x-version-update-start;com.azure:azure-identity;dependency})
 ```xml